stummjr/doc.scrapinghub.com/api.rst

 API
 ===

 All API calls require authentication using either cookies (which you typically use from the browser) or `HTTP basic access authentication`_ (typically used from code).
-That means you can access the API from a browser (if you're already logged into Scrapinghub), but you'll need to use HTTP authentication if you're accessing it from command line or code.
+It means you can access the API from a browser if you're already logged into Scrapinghub, but you'll need to use HTTP authentication if you're accessing it from command line or code.

 To ensure reproducibility all examples use `curl`_, a widely available HTTP client.